nightscout/trio-docs/docs/includes/supported-iphones.md

 - iPhone SE (3rd generation; 2022 first release)
 - iPhone SE (2nd generation; 2020 first release)

-!!! warning  "iPhone 16 with Atlas/InPlay DASH pods"
+!!! warning  "iPhone 16 (all) and iPhone 17e with Atlas/InPlay DASH pods"

-     Using an iPhone 16 with Atlas/InPlay DASH pods can cause communication issues, but SAW/TWI DASH pods and all other pumps work fine.
+     Using an iPhone 16 (the entire line) or an iPhone 17e with Atlas/InPlay DASH pods can cause communication issues, but SAW/TWI DASH pods and all other pumps work fine.
 More info is available at [LoopDocs](https://loopkit.github.io/loopdocs/faqs/omnipod-faqs/#iphone-16-and-atlas-or-inplay-dash-pods).

 <!--include-markdown-end-->